 Adventures of Huckleberry Finn – Mark Twain – 1885 | First Printing in Original Green Cloth

-1885 Huckleberry Finn Twain first printing in original green cloth with first state points.
-Early American classic in original binding
+1885 Huckleberry Finn Twain first printing in original green cloth with all first state points.
+Early American classic in original green binding.

 Kemble’s illustrations are consistent with the first printing’s issue, printed in clear impressions across the text.
 Paper stock, type setting, and margins conform to Webster’s initial run.
 No signs of later issue substitutions or married leaves are evident.